sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/storm-rain/data-study/README.md

 - The median for 2023 rainfall / 1973 rainfall is: 2.421143
 - The median for 2010 rainfall / 1973 rainfall is: 2.1417235000000003
 - The median for 1990 rainfall / 1973 rainfall is: 1.873853

+## Mega-op

+So I'll download and process the data in batches.

+I need to simplify the data into yearly totals.
+I want:
+- PRCP data
+- TMAX, TMIN, if they have it
+- remove everything without data from 1973 to 2023.

+The hit rate is less than 1%, which is ridiculous.
+Anyways from there I can download those totals to my computer and work with them.
+I'll download the raw data, so I can do most of the error checking locally.

+The real issue is not even downloading the data, it's handling all those data impurity edge cases.

+## Prompt

+Kindly write a python script that does the following.
+It should take two input args, both relative directories.
+The first one will be where it reads csv files from.
+It should read all the csv files in that directory.
+For each csv file, it should read it into memory.
+If the csv file, does not have DATE and PRCP columns, skip it.
+The date will most likely be in YYYY-MM-DD format.
+If the earliest value in DATE is 2001 or more recent, skip it.
+If the latest value in DATE is 2019 or earlier, skip it.
+Next, the data will most likely be in daily increments.
+I want you to reduce the data to yearly granularity by simplifying PRCP and TMAX/TMIN (If they exist) columns.
+For PRCP, you should sum up all the values for a single year to make the yearly value.
+For TMAX and TMIN, you should take the average of all the values.
+Thus, the final data should only have up to 4 columns - DATE, PRCP, TMAX, and TMIN.
+Save the resulting processed csv to the second input arg directory (create the directory if it does not exist).
+Name the file the same name that it was in the input directory.
+Throughout all this, maintain counts of how many files were skipped, bucketed by the reason, along with how many were successfully processed.
+At the end, print out these stats, along with the total number of csv files in the input directory, to console.